 How Much Fish Should Kids Eat?

-According to the FDA, children should eat one to two servings per week, beginning at age 2.
+According to the FDA, children should eat one to two servings of fish per week, beginning at age 2.

-One serving is about 2 ounces for a child, but this will increase as your child gets older.
+For a child, one serving of fish is about 2 ounces.
+The serving size will increase as your child gets older.
 For reference, a serving size of fish for an adult is 4 ounces.